Overview of Dynamics 365 for Field Service April '19 release

 - Variable resource location will enable resources to work from different areas and have schedules reflect that shift in resources.

 - Optimization insights will provide service managers and dispatchers an insightful Power BI analytical dashboard to show optimization summarization and statistics to help ensure the desired optimization results.

 - Self-service scheduling via a portal will enable engaging customers on their time, and at their convenience.

 Technician productivity enhancements: We continue to enhance and improve the Field Service mobile application.
 In the October '18 release, we released push notifications and real-time geo tracking.
 In the October '18 release, we also enabled embedded Field Service context within the HoloLens Remote Assist app.

-In the April '19 release, we will add embedded IoT data, inspections, and time entry capabilities to the Field Service mobile app.
+In the April '19 release, we will add embedded IoT data and time entry capabilities to the Field Service mobile app.

-Service delivery improvements: The April '19 release will include inspections capabilities to enable technicians to quickly and easily account for a checklist of items to meet process, safety, or regulatory requirements.
-Also, time-tracking capabilities ensure a more accurate accounting for technician time, which helps with calculating cost and revenue.
+Service delivery improvements: The April '19 release will include time-tracking capabilities to ensure a more accurate accounting for technician time, which helps with calculating cost and revenue.